gaultier/blog/advent_of_code_5.md

 ```

-I definitely recommend setting up your favorite editor to work with Scheme.
+I definitely recommend setting up your favorite editor to work with Scheme, and
+an integrated REPL.

 ## Scheme in 30 seconds